sugarcoat/sugarcoat/notes/feature-list.md

 ### Configuration Structure: done

-Set up a structure that the developer needs to follow when setting up the project
+Set up a structure that the developer needs to follow when setting up the project.

+Please refer to the 'compiler-design.md' file, which is located in the 'notes' folder in the root of the project.

 ### Parse Input